iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 ## Discussion

-Help me decide which picture fits better as the post cover, the one ON the top or the one on the bottom below?
+Help me decide which picture fits better as the post cover, the one on the top or the one on the bottom below.

 This post represents a structured compilation of information I've never had on a single page before.
 Your feedback is highly appreciated, and I'd also love to hear your thoughts on how to further enhance this content or explore better approaches.
-Please feel free to leave your comments.
+Please feel free to leave your [comments](https://www.linkedin.com/feed/update/urn:li:share:7110258252159819776/).

 ![mermaid-diagram-2023-09-20-100623_627](https://github.com/iromanovsky/irom.info/assets/15823576/123e3713-1b0b-449f-a7fe-7e4ca0c09802)